CLEP (College-Level Examination Program)

 If you need a refund for test fees you have paid, please call the Student Development Center at 812/941-2312.

 Identification Requirments for Civilian Candidates and Self-Funded Military Candidates

-Each candidate must present two forms of identification (ID).
+Each candidate must present one form of identification (ID).
 The ID will be checked during the check-in process and may be re-checked at any time during the administration.
-The primary ID must be a government-issued photo ID, and it must include the candidate's name, signature, and a recognizable photograph.
-Acceptable forms of primary ID include:
+The ID must be a government-issued photo ID, and it must include the candidate's name, signature, and a recognizable photograph.
+Acceptable forms of ID include:

 - Current passport with name, photograph, and signature

 - Valid driver's license with name, photograph, and signature

 - State ID issued by a state Bureau of Motor Vehicles with name, photograph, and signature

 - A tribal ID card

 - A naturalization card or certificate of citizenship